-Economic operators and online marketplaces shall report such suspicious transactions after having regard to all the circumstances and in particular, where the prospective customer acts in displays one or more of the following wavs:
+Economic operators and online marketplaces shall report such suspicious transactions after having regard to all the circumstances and in particular, where the prospective customer acts in displays one or more of the following ways:

-- (a) appears unclear about the intended use of the regulated explosives precursors; - (b) appears unfamiliar with the intended use of the regulated explosives precursors or cannot plausibly explain it; - (c) intends to buy regulated explosives precursors in quantities, combinations or concentrations uncommon for legitimate use; - (d) is unwilling to provide proof of identity, place of residence or, where appropriate, status as professional user or economic operator; - (e) insists on using unusual methods of payment, including large amounts of cash.

-2. Economic operators and, other than online marketplaces that act as an intermediary, shall have in place appropriate, reasonable and proportionate procedures to detect suspicious transactions, targeted to the specific environment in which the regulated explosives precursors are offered.
+- (a) appears unclear about the intended use of the regulated explosives precursors; - (b) appears unfamiliar with the intended use of the regulated explosives precursors or cannot plausibly explain it; - (c) intends to buy regulated explosives precursors in quantities, combinations or concentrations uncommon for legitimate use; - (d) is unwilling to provide proof of identity, place of residence or, where appropriate, status as professional user or economic operator; - (e) insists on using unusual methods of payment, including large amounts of cash. - 2.
+Economic operators and, other than online marketplaces that act as an intermediary, shall have in place appropriate, reasonable and proportionate procedures to detect suspicious transactions, targeted to the specific environment in which the regulated explosives precursors are offered. - 3.
+Economic operators and online marketplaces may refuse the suspicious transaction and shall report the suspicious transaction or attempted transaction within 24 hours of determining that it was suspicious, including if possible the identity of the customer and all the relevant details which have led them to consider a transaction suspicious, to the national contact point of the Member State where the suspicious transaction was concluded or attempted. - 4.
+Each Member State shall set up one or more national contact points with a clearly identified telephone number and e-mail address, web form or any other effective tool, for the reporting of suspicious transactions.
+The national contact points shall be available 24 hours a day, seven days a week on a 24/7 basis.